Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

-When I began my PhD, I didn't know how to code in [R](<https://en.wikipedia.org/wiki/R_(programming_language)>) (a programming language for statistical analysis), but I needed to for its flexibility.
+When I began my PhD, I didn't know how to code in [R](<https://en.wikipedia.org/wiki/R_(programming_language)>) (a programming language for statistical analysis), but I needed to for its flexibility and the amount of data analysis I had to perform.
 Learning that was also a challenge.
 I used to freeze at the thought of having to engage in coding work—the word "coding" was very frightening.
 But after my analysis of the first database, I got quite confident, and it didn't take me much time to do my second analysis.

 <figure style="max-width: 80%; margin: 0 auto 1.5em;">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ed/RStudio_IDE_screenshot.png/1920px-RStudio_IDE_screenshot.png" alt="RStudio IDE screenshot" style="width: 100%;">
-  <figcaption>The RStudio IDE.
+  <figcaption>The RStudio IDE — a good system, but I cannae get behind 1-based indices.
 Via <a href="https://commons.wikimedia.org/wiki/File:RStudio_IDE_screenshot.png">Wikimedia Commons</a></figcaption>
 </figure>

 **Do you think you would have benefited from having access to more technical